Linuxfabrik/monitoring-plugins/check-plugins/nodebb-users/README.md

 ## Overview

-Get NodeBB users.
+Monitors NodeBB user statistics via the admin API, including total user count, admins, and banned users.

+**Data Collection:**

+* Queries the NodeBB Read API endpoint `/api/admin/manage/users` using Bearer Authentication
+* Reports the total user count, the latest active user, and a table with user ID, slug, last online timestamp, banned status, admin flag, and IP address

+**Alerting Logic:**

+* Alerts according to the given severity (default: WARN) if a user gets banned

+**Important Notes:**

-The Plugin uses the Read API and Bearer Authentication.
-You need to issue a bearer token of type "user" in the NodeBB admin panel in order to grant access to the API.
+* You need to issue a bearer token of type "user" in the NodeBB admin panel: Settings > API Access > Create Token > Specify your User ID and Description (for example "Linuxfabrik API Token").
 In NodeBB, a user token is associated with a specific uid, and all calls are made in the name of that user.

-To create a Bearer Token, do this:

-* Settings \> API Access \> Create Token \> Specify your User ID and Description (for example "Linuxfabrik API Token").

-Hints:

 * NodeBB Read API: <https://docs.nodebb.org/api/read/>
 * Requires NodeBB v1.14.4+.